 In addition, Beth Sholom plays a proactive role in the Bay Area Jewish community, partnering with other Jewish and community-based organizations to co-sponsor special lecture events, cultural and political presentations, and more.

-THINKING MATTERS: MODERN JEWISH PHILOSOPHYJoin our impressive line-up of teachers to wrestle with some of the exciting and challenging questions of modern Jewish philosophy!
+THINKING MATTERS: MODERN JEWISH PHILOSOPHYOur impressive line-up of teachers wrestles with some of the exciting and challenging questions of modern Jewish philosophy!
 Can there be such a thing as a Jewish philosophy, or a philosophy of Judaism?
 How have Jewish traditions participated in the philosophical canon or in philosophical questioning in modern times?
 How do Judaism and philosophy relate to the broader question of the modern relationship of ethics, religion, and theology to philosophy?
 Different sections taught by various leaders.
-Details about recent semesters of Thinking Matters can be found here and here.
+Details about recent semesters of this award-winning series can be found here and here.